reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 });
 ```

-Here, `componentWillMount` is a method called automatically by React before a component is rendered.
+Here, `componentDidMount` is a method called automatically by React when a component is rendered.
 The key to dynamic updates is the call to `this.setState()`.
 We replace the old array of comments with the new one from the server and the UI automatically updates itself.
 Because of this reactivity, it is only a minor change to add live updates.
 We will use simple polling here but you could easily use [SignalR](http://signalr.net/) or other technologies.

 ```javascript{2,15-16,30}
 var CommentBox = React.createClass({